benvaljean/benvaljean.github.io/_posts/2008-05-29-SQL_Clustering_(Database_Server).markdown

 cluster; it\'s just not as scalable.
 Windows 2000 Advanced Server allowed an MSCS cluster with two nodes; in Win2k3, you can have up to four nodes per cluster.

+### Pseudo Active/active clustering

+Active/Active Clustered SQL is not quite what it means - the active/active means that both nodes are serving SQL but usually serve different DBs.
+For example DBs 1-3 in most cases go to node 1 and DBs 4-6 in most cases go to node 2.
+You split the backend disk between the nodes and load share.
+Should a fail-over occur then all 1-6 databases in this example can be accessed from just the one node.